stats

 };

-hydro.analyze.stats.breuschPaganTest({ params });
+hydro.analyze.stats.breuschPaganTest({ data: params });

-(static) chisqCDF(x, k) → {number}
+(static) chisqCDF(params, args, data) → {number}

-Calculates the cumulative distribution function (CDF) of the chi-square distribution NOTE: This will require revision in the future, readjusting considering lookups or fitting to a gamma distribution instead
+Calculates the cumulative distribution function (CDF) of the chi-square distribution.
+NOTE: This will require revision in the future, readjusting considering lookups or fitting to a gamma distribution instead.

 Parameters: